-Best Place to Watch: Churchill, Nunavut, Inuvik, Cook Inlet, St Lawrence River and Gulf of St Lawrence.
+Best Place to Watch: Churchill, Nunavut, Inuvik, Cook Inlet, St Lawrence River, and Gulf of St Lawrence.

 Blainville’s Beaked Whale

-They have a fairly long neck with an arched lower jaw.
+They have a reasonably long neck with an arched lower jaw.
 Blainville’s beaked whale is also known as the dense-beaked whale due to Hendi de Blainville stating that a piece of bone he had was the densest bone structure he had ever seen.

 Best Place to Watch: Hawaii